tomiprs0x/Auto-Commit/README.md

 Before using the workflow, you'll need to customize it with your GitHub user email and name:

 1. Navigate to the `.github/workflows/master.yml` file in your repository.
-2. Edit the file, replacing `"rxmxdhxni@gmail.com"` with your email and `"dante4rt"` with your GitHub username in the `Setup Git Configuration` step.
+2. Edit the file, replacing `"69198533+justTheKai@users.noreply.github.com"` with your email and `"JustThekai"` with your GitHub username in the `Setup Git Configuration` step.
 3. Commit your changes.

 ### Viewing Workflow Runs